Lionsberg/lionsberg-wiki/Lionsberg Community Information/Meetings/Resourcing Meeting 2022.08.12.md

 - Not easy to get out of - has to be entirely recirpical outcome to practice ourselves into a new playing field.

 ## Existing Organizations in the Space Wanting to Operate in Harmony
-- Need in the network: Offering helping hand in the storm of FP / NP / Co-Op - entity issues of people growing beyond an entity face - wantitng to not set up in compensation but cooperation.
+- Need in the network: Offering helping hand in the forming of FP / NP / Co-Op - entity issues of people growing beyond an entity face - wantitng to not set up in competition but cooperation.
     - Michael - I don't know too many organizations who aren't having this issue.
     - Venture Capital concerns / co-ops concerns
     - Catalist, CTA, Factr, etc.